Chicago Climate Exchange: Final trading position

-The effective final CFI position was reached in November 2010 when the carbon credit price per metric ton of CO2 was between 5 and 10 US cents, down from its highest value of 750 US cents in May 2008.
+The effective final value of a carbon credit (termed a CFI or Carbon Financial Instrument) was reached in November 2010 when the carbon credit price per metric ton of CO2 was between 5 and 10 US cents, down from its highest value of 750 US cents in May 2008.
 Trading reached zero monthly volume in February 2010 and remained at zero for the next nine months when the decision to close the exchange was announced.

 Components of the trading system

 The trading system had the following three parts.